 Presentations will be videotaped and distributed to all teams after the competition.
 No additional video or audio recording of presentations will be permitted.

 The competition host covers all meals, accommodation and transportation during the entire competition time.
 The host will also provide the cost of ticket or up to $1000 per team member for travel for all international teams.
 All North American teams, including Canada and Mexico, will receive up to $350 per team member for travel purposes.
+This cost of ticket will be given as a form of reimbursement and the processing may take some time so it is highly adviced that the participating schools arrange for the tickets for their participating students.

 The Organizer does not cover any personal expenses or expenses related to activities outside of the Event Schedule.
 Additional travel outside of competition needs are not covered by the Organizers.
 Additionally, it does not cover: